John Hope Franklin: Professor and researcher

 Franklin's teaching career began at Fisk University.
-During WWII, he taught at St. Augustine's College from 1939 to 1943 and the North Carolina College for Negroes, currently North Carolina Central University from 1943 to 1947.
+During World War II, he taught at St. Augustine's College from 1939 to 1943 and the North Carolina College for Negroes, currently North Carolina Central University from 1943 to 1947.

 From 1947 to 1956, he taught at Howard University.
 In 1956, Franklin was selected to chair the history department at Brooklyn College, the first person of color to head a major history department.
 Franklin served there until 1964, when he was recruited by the University of Chicago.
 He spent 1962 as a visiting professor at the University of Cambridge, holding the Professorship of American History and Institutions.

-David Levering Lewis, who has twice won the Pulitzer Prize for history, said that while he was deciding to become a historian, he learned that Franklin, his mentor, had been named departmental chairman at Brooklyn College.
+David Levering Lewis said that while he was deciding to become a historian, he learned that Franklin, his mentor, had been named departmental chairman at Brooklyn College.

 Now that certainly is a distinction.
 It had never happened before that a person of color had chaired a major history department.
 That meant a lot to me.
 If I had doubt about (the) viability of a career in history, that example certainly helped put to rest such concerns.